How can I improve my English?

 Learn little and often.
 Make it a habit to learn English for 10 minutes each day, this is much better than learning for longer once a week.

 And a final point at the beginning of a learning period, ask yourself.
 What do I want to learn today?.
 At the end of a learning period, ask yourself.
 What have I learned today?

-There is a story about a teacher who told his students “you know you’re making progress in english when you speak in english, think in english and dream in english”.
+There is a story about a teacher who told his students “you know you’re making progress in English when you speak in English, think in English and dream in English”.
 One day a student came into the class very excited and said teacher… teacher.
-“Last night I dreamed in english”.
+“Last night I dreamed in English”.
 The teacher said “That’s wonderful, what did you dream about?”.
 And the student said.
-“I don’t know it was in english”. hehehe
+“I don’t know it was in English”.

 Transcribed by: Alessandro and Mary